tehseensajjad-sys/azs3-proxy/README.md

 ## API Compatibility

 For a detailed list of supported S3 operations and their Azure Blob Storage equivalents, please refer to the [API Compatibility Matrix](COMPATIBILITY.md).

+## Telemetry

+For detailed information about metrics, logging, and observability configuration, please refer to the [Telemetry Documentation](TELEMETRY.md).

 ## Use Cases